 - 1 teaspoon water

-- In a food processor, pulse together the medjool dates, cashews, coconut flakes and coconut oil until a fine consistency is achieved.
+- In a food processor, pulse together the Medjool dates, cashews, coconut flakes, and cannabis coconut oil until a fine consistency is achieved.

 - Remove the date mixture and shape the crust on the bottom and up the sides of a tart tin pan.